-To evaluate the laser performance of the fiber, a CW all-fiber oscillator was established based on the CCTC YDF.
-As shown in Figure 4, the fiber oscillator was constructed as a bidirectional pumping configuration.
-A series of high-brightness 976-nm wave-band LD modules (maximum power of ~900 W for each) were employed as pump sources, which were injected into the gain fiber through forward and backward $(6+1)\times 1$ pump/signal combiners.
-The core/inner-cladding diameters of the input and output signal fibers are 25/400 and $25/250\,\mu\text{m}$ , respectively.
-The core/cladding diameters of the pump ports are $220/242\,\mu\text{m}$ , which is identical to the pigtail fibers of the LD modules.
+To evaluate the laser performance of the fiber, a CW all-fiber oscillator was established based on CCTC Yb-doped fiber.
+As shown in Fig. 4, the fiber oscillator was constructed as a bidirectional pumping configuration.
+A series of high-brightness 976-nm wave-band laser diode (LD) modules (maximum power of ~900 W for each) were employed as pump sources, which were injected into the gain fiber through forward and backward $(6+1)\times 1$ pump/signal combiners.
+The core/inner-cladding diameters of the input and output signal fibers are 25/400 and 25/250 μm, respectively.
+The core/cladding diameters of the pump ports are 220/242 μm, which are identical to the pigtail fibers of the LD modules.
 A pair of fiber Bragg gratings (FBGs) was utilized as the resonant cavity mirror.
-Both the high-reflection FBG (HR-FBG) and the output coupler FBG (OC-FBG) were inscribed in the 25/400 μm passive fiber.
+Both the high-reflector FBG (HR-FBG) and the output coupler FBG (OC-FBG) were inscribed in the 25/400 μm passive fiber.
 The reflectivity of the HR-FBG and OC-FBG was 99.8% and 10.5% at a central wavelength of ~1080 nm, respectively.
 The 3-dB bandwidths of the HR-FBG and OC-FBG are 3.07 nm and 0.97 nm, respectively.
-The gain fiber used in the fiber oscillator is a homemade CCTC YDF, which is coiled in a racetrack groove of a water-cooled plate with a bending diameter of 12-17 cm.
-A schematic diagram of the longitudinal structure of the CCTC fiber is shown in Figure 3(c).
-To deliver the signal laser, a ~3-m passive fiber with a core/innercladding diameter of 25/400 μm was spliced to the output port of the OC-FBG.
+The gain fiber used in the fiber oscillator is a homemade CCTC Yb-doped fiber, which is coiled in a racetrack groove of a water-cooled plate with a bending diameter of 12-17 cm.
+A schematic diagram of the longitudinal structure of the CCTC fiber is shown in the inset of Fig. 1.
+To deliver the signal laser, an ~3-m passive fiber with a core/inner-cladding diameter of 25/400 μm was spliced to the output port of the OC-FBG.
 The unabsorbed cladding light is removed by applying a cladding light stripper (CLS) to the passive fiber.
 A commercial quartz block head (QBH) with a pigtailed passive fiber was applied to avoid probable harmful feedbacks.
 All components of the fiber oscillator systems are cooled on the heat-sink plate to maintain efficient thermal management.

-The laser performance of the CCTC YDF-based fiber oscillator, such as the output power, optical spectrum, beam quality and time-domain signals of the laser, was characterized during power scaling.
+The laser performance of the CCTC Yb-doped fiber-based fiber oscillator, such as the output power, optical spectrum, beam quality, and time-domain signals of the laser were characterized during power scaling.
 The output spectra were monitored using an optical spectrum analyzer (OSA), and the temporal signals were measured using an InGaAs photodetector (PD), which is located at the center of the collimated light.
 The beam quality and beam profile of the output laser were measured using a beam quality analyzer (BQA).